-It’s a free service with no judgments and is completely confidential.
-We’re open 24/7 every day of the year including holidays.
+It’s a free service, but above all else, there are no judgments, and it’s completely confidential.
+Furthermore, we’re open 24/7 every day of the year including holidays.

-Children can get “high” from mistakenly eating cannabis edibles.
+Yes, children can get “high” from mistakenly eating cannabis edibles.
 They can also experience severe symptoms because of their size and weight.
-Small children are at a higher risk of experiencing THC poisoning if they mistakenly ingest edibles.
+So, small children are at a higher risk of experiencing THC poisoning if they mistakenly ingest edibles.
 This toxicity can be very troubling because the symptoms may take time to appear and last for several hours.
-Symptoms include:
+These symptoms can include:

 - Loss of balance

 If the symptoms are severe enough, you may need to take your child to the hospital for emergency care.